June-Skeeter/GEOS270_Syllabus/docs/Labs.md

 ---

-# Labs
+# Lab Sections

-A major part of your learning in this course is centered on the hands-on application of GIS.
-As such, much or your time will be spent working on Application section of each Module.
-Your weekly two hour lab is your chance to ask for help from your TA and work through the assignment with fellow classmates.
 Lab 1A will meet synchronously on zoom, all others will meet in person at their scheduled times in room 115.
 Lab attendance is strongly encouraged, but is not mandatory.
-You must be registered for one of the following lab sections (all times in PDT/PST):
+You must be registered for one of the following lab sections (all times in PDT/PST).
+Labs will meet every week of term with the exception of Week 1 (Sept 6-10) and Week 10 (Nov 8-12).

 |Lab |           Time slot    | TA                        |Status                                                                                |
 |----|------------------------|---------------------------|--------------------------------------------------------------------------------------|